didlly/grank/README.md

 Open `src/credentials.json`.
 You should see a dictionary with a key called `TOKEN`.
 Add your token into the list after this key.
 You can add as many entries as you want.
 The file has been filled in with a dummy layout so you know how to input your data.

 You are now ready to use the program.
-Run `python main.py` in a command prompt in the `/src/` directory to start the program (or if you are on Windows run `main.exe`).
+Run `python main.py` (or `python3 main.py`) in a command prompt in the `/src/` directory to start the program (or if you are on Windows run `main.exe`).
 You do not have to have Discord open to run the program, so you can have the program running in the background while you do other things!

 ## How to use Grank
 Now you have Grank set-up, you are probably wondering how to use Grank.
 Grank is controlled through Discord.
 You can view all the commands below, or run `grank help` to get started on your journey using Grank.
 You will find more information by running the specific `-help` command for each command category.